 In Metacloud, the flavor is an available hardware configuration that defines the size of the virtual server that can be launched, including the computing resources, amount of memory (RAM), storage capacity, and the number of virtual CPUs for your instance.

 Flavors can also determine the compute host that flavor can be used on to launch an instance.
-For information about customizing flavors, refer to Managing Flavors.
+For information about customizing flavors, refer to Working with Images and Instances.

 A flavor consists of the following parameters:

 Flavor ID—Unique ID (integer or UUID) for the new flavor.
 If specifying ‘auto’, a UUID will be automatically generated.